VincentFerrigan/IX1500ProjectI.jl/README.md

 - Draw graphs.
 - Compute actual probabilities for a range of *N*, graph and compare to calculated probabilities.

+### Other
+- Has all the "project stuff" been removed from the notebook?

 ## Info & tutorials

 ### Regular Expressions in Julia